 - N: non-structurally damaged but repairable

-You might also hear the terms 'actual loss' to describe categories A and B, and 'constructive loss' to describe C and D (S and N).
+You might also hear the terms 'actual loss' to describe categories A and B, and 'constructive loss' to describe S and N.

-- Details of all total loss vehicles are notified to DVLA and recorded on the Motor Insurance Anti-Fraud and Theft Register (MIAFTR) along with the salvage category assigned to the vehicle.
+- Details of all total loss vehicles are notified to DVLA and recorded on the Motor Insurance Anti-Fraud and Theft Register (MIAFTR).
+The salvage category of the vehicle is also recorded.

-- The VIN (Vehicle Identification Number) plate, Visible VIN and number plates must be securely disposed i.e. crushed along with the bodyshell (A and B) and airbags/seatbelt components must be properly disposed of and not re-sold (B)
+- The VIN (Vehicle Identification Number) plate, Visible VIN and number plates must be crushed along with the bodyshell (A and B).
+Airbags and seat belt parts must be properly disposed of and not re-sold (B).

-- Vehicles in Categories C and D (S and N) may be sold on for repair.
+- Vehicles in Categories S and N may be sold on for repair.

 - Vehicles notified to DVLA in categories A and B will not be re-registered by DVLA.

-If you’re thinking of buying a repaired write-off, bear in mind that its salvage status is marked on the registration document in the case of Cat C (S) as well as being recorded on the MIAFTR register which will affect the future resale value and saleability – this should be reflected in the current purchase price.
+If you’re thinking of buying a repaired write-off, bear in mind that its salvage status is marked on the registration document in the case of Cat S and is recorded on the MIAFTR register.
+That'll affect the future resale value and this should be reflected in the current purchase price.

-- Consider an independent inspection to satisfy yourself that repairs have been carried out to a satisfactory standard.
+- Consider an independent inspection for peace of mind that repairs have been carried out to a satisfactory standard.

-- Car insurance can be more expensive and some insurers may even refuse to insure a repaired Category C or D (S or N) write-off.
+- Car insurance can be more expensive and some insurers may even refuse to insure a repaired Category S or N write-off.

 updated 27 September 2017